InduwaraRathnayake/iwb121-code-stormers/README.md

 ## Project Overview

 This project analyzes various health reports, such as blood glucose, CRP, FBC, lipid panel, liver function, and thyroid function.
 It uses **Ballerina** for the backend and **React.js** for the frontend.
-Key features include user authentication, profile management, and cloud report upload functionality.
+Key features include user authentication, profile management, and report download functionality.

 ## Prerequisites